Joe-Collins-1986/minesweeper/README.md

       <summary style="font-weight:bold">Win Game</summary>
    <br>

-   Once the number of available spaces minus the number of mines is equal to the number of cells on the board the game will take a stop time,present the user with congratulations and update the google sheet with the users name, diffulty played and time.
+   Once the number of available spaces minus the number of mines is equal to the number of cells on the board the game will take a stop time, present the user with congratulations and update the google sheet with the users name, difficulty played and time.

    ___

    #### Imports required
-   This win function requies an API link with google sheets to update the data recoreded with new winners.<br>
+   This win function requires an API link with google sheets to update the data recorded with new winners.<br>

       import gspread
       from google.oauth2.service_account import Credentials

-   The time is used to take a end time which is used in conjunction with the passed start time to calculate the came duration.
+   The time is used to take an end time which is used in conjunction with the passed start time to calculate the game duration.
    Math import is used to round down seconds with math.floor.
 (The standard round function could round up to 60 which may result in a 0min 60secs time).<br>

       import time